zhenik/ern-card-game/README.md

 ## About the game:
-Our game can be described as an turn based dice game.
-The main functioniality is finding other players, and initiating fights with them.
-The fight is executed by both players throwing two dice.(This is done by the computer) The player with the highest score will attack the other one.
-If both dice from one player is equal, it will be a "critical hit."
-(Meaning the damage is increased)
+The game can be described as a turn based dice game.
+The main functionality is to fight other players.
+The fight is executed by both players throwing two dice (this is done by the computer).
+The player with the highest score will attack the other one.
+If both dices from one player are equal, it will be a "critical hit." (meaning the damage is doubled).
 After the match is over, a log will be returned.

 ### How is the game implemented?
 The main part of the game, the logic and execution for it is defined in the "Gamelogic" API.
-This API has two endpoints, one for finding and opponent and one for starting the fight.
+This API has two endpoints, one for finding an opponent and one for starting the fight.

 GET /enemy is the endpoint for finding opponent:
 It does this by querying the Player API for all players, and filters out itself.
 It then returns a "PlayerSearchDTO", which is an Dto